We want to help you get to your first “a ha!” moment in the least possible time - here’s where to start

 Resources

 You can find out more about Research and Engineering Studio on AWS from it’s homepage, our walkthough video on Tech Shorts.
-We’ve also published a blog post about RES-ready images for AWS ParallelCluster - this same option is also available for Parallel Computing Service, too - and we’ll have a blog post coming on this topic in the next couple of weeks.
+We’ve also published a blog post about RES-ready images for AWS ParallelCluster - this same option is also available for Parallel Computing Service, it’s just that the PCS version is easier, because PCS is a full-managed service.

 2pm-3pm - Building your performant applications on different architectures on AWS